Cars Plan

 Once you are sure you want to lease the car, decide the amount you can afford to spend each month.
 Lease payments are often less expensive compared to equivalent monthly payments for car purchases.

 Monthly insurance premiums vary depending on many factors.
-Among them include where you live, gender and your credit score.
+Among them include where you live, gender, and your credit score.
 Always sample insurance quotes from various companies to get an idea of what you should pay before getting a lease.

 Select Your Car, Negotiate and Apply

 Since leasing is confusing, ensure that you consult widely with a salesperson for assistance.
 Shop for a vehicle to lease the same way you would shop when buying a car.
-Take it for a test drive, check its features, comfort, fuel efficiency and more.
+Take it for a test drive, check its features, comfort, fuel efficiency, and more.
 Don’t be afraid to check various dealerships before choosing the car.

 Dealers will often ask for financial information, bank statements, or employment history to ascertain that you can afford the lease payments.
 Based on this, the dealer can change the terms of the offer or cancel the deal, especially if you have bad or no credit.